-- 1. A modified societal perspective was explored, but due to an absence of evidence, did not differentiate from the health care system base-case perspective. - Efgartigimod plus conventional therapy versus conventional therapy alone, assessed in patients with "refractory" anti-AChR antibody positive gMG, as defined by the REGAIN trial (data was obtained as academic-in-confidence from the manufacturer). - 3.
-Eculizumab plus conventional therapy versus efgartigimod plus conventional therapy, assessed in patients with "refractory" anti-AChR antibody positive gMG, as defined by the REGAIN trial. - 4.
-IVIG or rituximab plus conventional therapy versus conventional therapy, represented by the placebo control group from the corresponding clinical trial, in patients with gMG. - 5.
-Efgartigimod plus conventional therapy, dosed with four weeks between treatment courses (i.e., four weeks with efgartigimod, four weeks without efgartigimod), versus conventional therapy alone, assessed in all patients enrolled in the ADAPT trial.
+- 1. Efgartigimod plus conventional therapy versus conventional therapy alone, assessed in patients with "refractory" anti-AChR antibody positive gMG, as defined by the REGAIN trial (data was obtained as academic-in-confidence from the manufacturer). - 2.
+Eculizumab plus conventional therapy versus efgartigimod plus conventional therapy, assessed in patients with "refractory" anti-AChR antibody positive gMG, as defined by the REGAIN trial. - 3.
+Efgartigimod plus conventional therapy versus conventional therapy alone, assessed in all patients (i.e. "refractory" and non-"refractory") with anti-AChR antibody positive gMG, as enrolled in the ADAPT trial. - 4.
+IVIG plus conventional therapy versus conventional therapy, represented by the placebo control group from the corresponding clinical trial, in patients with gMG. - 5.
+Rituximab plus conventional therapy versus conventional therapy, represented by the placebo control group from the corresponding clinical trial, in patients with gMG. - 6.
+Efgartigimod plus conventional therapy, using efficacy at four and eight weeks from the ADAPT trial (i.e., dosing scheme consistent with four weeks of efgartigimod, four weeks without efgartigimod), versus conventional therapy alone, assessed in all patients enrolled in the ADAPT trial. - 7.
+Eculizumab or efgartigimod, followed by IVIG or rituximab in a mixed patient population.
+This scenario analysis was considered exploratory only. - 8.
+Efgartigimod plus conventional therapy versus conventional therapy alone, assessed in all patients included in the ADAPT trial, using trial-derived utilities provided by argenx (data provided as academic in-confidence).
+Note that for this analysis, we averaged the values for non-responders, since non-responders would have their treatments discontinued and would not be expected to have different utility values.